-Angel Accessibility Preferred Pricing
+Preferred Pricing from Handicare

 Care to Chat Speaker Series

-In partnership with our sponsors, the Association also organizes the nationally recognized “Care to Chat” speaker series.
-These regularly scheduled breakfast and lunch speaker sessions invite unique and though-provoking guest speakers to interact with our guests.
+In partnership with our sponsors, we organize the nationally-recognized Care to Chat speaker series.
+These regularly scheduled lunch and breakfast panel discussions invite unique and though-provoking guest speakers and include time for networking.

-Discounts & Access
+Member Discounts & Exclusive Access

-Members are entitled to significant discounts for our regular events such as: Care to Chat (four times a year), our annual conference, and other scheduled events that occur during the year.
+Members are entitled to significant discounts for our regular events such as: Care to Chat (three times a year), our annual conference, and other scheduled events that occur during the year.
 Members are also eligible for discounted rates for our Enhanced Promotion Plan which includes an e-blast of your promotions to over 3,000 stakeholders working in the sector.
 This is in addition to promotions through our various social media channels.

-Ongoing Consultation & Collaboration
+Province-Wide Consultation & Collaboration

 Our success depends on open and ongoing communication with you and other key stakeholders in the senior’s care sector.
 The Association provides regular progress reports and invites feedback on emerging issues.

-Your Voice in Victoria and Ottawa
+Your Voice in Government Decisions

-As the largest association representing the continuing care sector, we act as the industry voice with BC media in all regions of the province.
+As the largest association representing the continuing care sector, we act as the industry voice with B.C. media in all regions of the province.
 Through news releases, opinion pieces and our regular newsletters we are helping to communicate your priorities.

 When members are having issues with local health authorities or the B.C. government, BCCPA and its Board of Directors are there to provide support.
 Our members understand that there is strength in numbers and we make gains as a collective voice that individually would be very difficult to achieve.